ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-This means that, unless you [limited the list of providers](#media-providers) to only those which are previewable, you need to [make sure that the media are displayed on your website](#displaying-embedded-media-on-your-website).
+This means that, unless you [limit the list of providers](#media-providers) to only those which are previewable, you need to [make sure that the media are displayed on your website](#displaying-embedded-media-on-your-website).

 Read more about [non-previewable media](#previewable-and-non-previewable-media).

 ### Media providers

-CKEditor 5 comes with several supported media providers that can be extended or altered.
+CKEditor&nbsp;5 comes with several supported media providers that you can extend or alter.

 Names of providers **with previews**: